NBA Rumors: James Harden Says He’s Focused On Being With Houston Rockets

 Following what could be characterized as a brief holdout, embattled Houston Rockets star James Harden officially reported to training camp on December 8 — two days after his team had already begun practicing.
-Now, one week later, he says he’s focused on being where he is currently in spite of the fact that he has reportedly requested a trade.
+Now, one week later, he says he’s focused on being where he currently is, in spite of his reported trade request.

 “Right now, I’m just focused on being here,” he said the day after making his preseason debut.

-The former NBA MVP and three-time league scoring champion made the declaration during his first media availability on Wednesday, as relayed by ESPN‘s Tim McMahon.
+The former NBA MVP and three-time league scoring champion made the declaration during his first media appearance ahead of the 2020-21 season on Wednesday, as relayed by ESPN‘s Tim McMahon.
 However, when pressed for details on the motivation for his delayed arrival, Harden failed to provide an answer that satisfied the media member asking the question.

 “I was just training,” he said.